 Cockfosters Station: A 10 minute walk from this station.
 At road level, go up Cockfosters Road (A111) heading away from the shops.
 The park entrance will be on the right (after the cemetery entrance) through a tall gated/walled entrance.

 By car: Trent Park is within easy reach of Junction 24 of the M25.
 There are two vehicle entrances, the main being in Cockfosters Road and the other situated in Hadley Road.

 Car Parks: There are two main car parks as you come into the Park from the Cockfosters Road entrance.
 The one on the right by the toilets has designated parking spaces for people with disabilities.
+There is also woodland parking accessed from the Hadley Road entrance and some parking available at the bottom of Snakes Lane, accessed from Bramley Road near Oakwood Station.
 Parking is free.